Brigham Young: LDS Church service

-In 1844, Young travelled east again to solicit votes for Joseph Smith in his presidential campaign.
-In June 1844 while Young was away, Joseph Smith was killed by an armed mob who stormed the jail where he was awaiting trial for the charge of treason.
+In 1844, Young traveled east again to solicit votes for Joseph Smith in his presidential campaign.
+In June 1844, while Young was away, Joseph Smith was killed by an armed mob who stormed the jail where he was awaiting trial for the charge of treason.
 Young did not learn of the assassination until early July.
-Several claimants to the role of church president emerged during the succession crisis that ensued.
-Sidney Rigdon, the senior surviving member of the church's First Presidency, argued there could be no successor to the deceased prophet and that he should stay Joseph's "spokesman" and become guardian of the church.
-Young argued that the church needed more than a spokesman, and that the Twelve Apostles, not Rigdon, had the keys, powers, and "the fulness of the Priesthood," referring to the second anointing.
+Several claimants to fill the leadership vacuum emerged during the succession crisis that ensued.
+Church members gathered at a meeting on August 8, 1844, with the intent to choose between two claimants, Young and Sidney Rigdon, the senior surviving member of the church's First Presidency.
+At the meeting, Rigdon argued no one could succeed Smith and that he (Rigdon) should become Smith's "spokesman" and guardian of the church.
+Young argued that the church needed more than a spokesman and that the twelve apostles, not Rigdon, had "the fullness of the priesthood" necessary to succeed Smith's leadership.
 Young claimed access to revelation to know God's choice of successor because of his position as an apostle.
-The majority in attendance voted that the Quorum of the Twelve was to lead the church.
-Many of Young's followers stated in reminiscent accounts (the earliest in 1850 and the latest in 1920) that when Young spoke to the congregation, he looked or sounded exactly like Smith, which they attributed to the power of God.
+The majority of attendants voted that the Quorum of the Twelve was to lead the church.
+Many of Young's followers stated in reminiscent accounts (the earliest in 1850 and the latest in 1920) that when Young spoke to the congregation, he miraculously looked or sounded exactly like Smith, which they attributed to the power of God.
 Young began acting as the church's president afterwards, though he did not yet have a full presidency.
 He also led the Anointed Quorum.
+Young led the church as president of the Quorum of the Twelve until December 5, 1847, when the quorum unanimously agreed to organize a new First Presidency with Young as president of the church.
+A church conference held in Iowa sustained Young and his First Presidency on December 27, 1847.

 Not all church members followed Young.
 Rigdon became the president of a separate church organization based in Pittsburgh, Pennsylvania, and several other potential successors emerged to lead what became other denominations of the movement.
-Young led the church as president of the Quorum of the Twelve until December 5, 1847, when the quorum unanimously agreed to organize a new First Presidency with Young as president of the church.
-A church conference held in Iowa sustained Young and his First Presidency on December 27, 1847.